How to write a marketing plan and grow your business with better marketing.

 Check out our guide on how to market your business locally.

+Depending on your business or offering other factors may be important to you too.
+If they are write them down next to your personas and make sure that you account for them in your targeting.
 Other factors important to your business could include; urban versus rural audience, previous or competitors’ customers, religious inclination, detailed financial status, brand familiarity, family size, job, education, generation and of course what hobbies and interests that they may have plus many more.

+If you are targeting other businesses you may need to consider the type of business that you are targeting, job title, the size of the business, where they are in the world or a whole host of other target-able requirements.
+Be specific, but be accurate.
+When you go through the process of either identifying your target audience or confirming your target audience be sure to use every resource that you have.
+Double check, ask others familiar with your business, ask customers, collect data, interrogate your existing data.
 Do not assume or create generic and un-targetable categories, be specific and understand who they are, how likely they are to buy and how much they might buy.
 This will provide a much greater level of clarity when it comes to choosing your marketing tactics and channels.
 It will make you more efficient and more effective at targeting your customers with marketing and advertising.

 Considering hiring a marketing consultant?
 Check out the benefits of Hiring a Marketing consultant by clicking the link.